A firm grasp of the rules of subject verb agreement is essential for expressing yourself in the English language.

 If you’re looking for online quizzes to test your knowledge of subject verb agreement, YourDictionary recommends visiting the following helpful links:

-- Teachnology offers a variety of printable worksheets for teachers who are discussing the correct use of verbs.
-Two of the worksheets deal exclusively with subject verb agreement.
+teAchnology offers a variety of printable worksheets for teachers who are discussing the correct use of verbs.
+Five of the worksheets deal exclusively with subject verb agreement.

 Those who are learning English as a second language often find it difficult to master the rules of subject verb agreement.
 If you’re looking for resources to help ESL students learn more about subject verb agreement, YourDictionary recommends the following helpful links: